-Our founder/designer grew up in the Connecticut River Valley in a small historic town along the Connecticut River - an easy going place where people stroll down Main Street to the Connecticut River to watch the ducks and sailboats - a place where people often dress nicely but without fuss.
+Our founder/designer grew up in the Connecticut River Valley, in a small historic town along the Connecticut River - an easy going place where people stroll down Main Street to the Connecticut River to watch the ducks and sailboats - a place where people often dress nicely yet casually.
 Katherine Hepburn lived a town over, and it would be fair to say her style fit the locale.
 These formative years strongly influenced our founder's sense of style - and obviously - our company's name is derived from this time in her life.

 A Taste of the Connecticut River Valley (Essex, CT)

-Yet, she spent decades living and working in corporate offices in cities such as NYC, DC, and LA, which gave her a strong sense of what a sophisticated casual blazer should be - and for certain - it needed to be chic, comfortable, functional and versatile; it needed to transition from day to night, from the work week to the weekend, and from professional life to personal life.
-This design goal culminated in our design motto: Professional Plus Chic.
+As an adult, our founder spent decades living and working in corporate offices in cities such as NYC, DC, and LA, which gave her a strong sense of what an upscale casual blazer should be - and for certain - it needed to be truly versatile to conveniently move seamlessly between professional and personal life.
+It needed to be chic, tailored, comfortable and functional.
+This design goal culminated in our motto: Professional Plus Chic.
 "Professional" meaning appropriate for the office; "Chic" for looking good at social gatherings, and "Plus" is a play on being plus size inclusive.

 What is upscale casual chic (also known as "smart casual")?
 It's when you mix a tailored dressy element, like one of our blazers, with something informal - like jeans.
-We draw inspiration from Kate Hepburn who embodied feminine strength, who had a strong sense of personal style uniquely her own, and who was polished without being fussy - or rather - she was upscale casual chic.
+We draw inspiration from Kate Hepburn who embodied feminine strength, who had a strong sense of a unique and relaxed personal style yet who was polished without being fussy - or rather - she was upscale casual chic.
 To be familiar with Kate's aesthetic is to understand ours.
-Our pop up collar on the Kate blazer is a nod to Ms. Hepburn.
+Our pop up collar on the Kate blazer is a nod to Ms. Hepburn's style.

 We're All About the Curves

 We begin by designing on a full figure woman to ensure fit and style for curves, something women have no matter their size.
 Most designers begin on a size 6 model and then grade for other sizes.
 We do the opposite.
-We begin our designs on a full figure woman.
 Women of all sizes have curves, and we want women to feel comfortable and confident in their own skin.
 Our designs are the alternative choice to unshapely, boxy blazers.

 "It's Not Easy Being Green" ~ Kermit

-We are an environmentally conscious company using imported fabrics of natural fibers which are ethically sourced (fair trade), sustainable or organic, and dyed with low-impact dyes (which use less water).
+We are an environmentally conscious company using imported fabrics of natural fibers which are ethically sourced (fair trade), sustainable or organic, and dyed with low-impact dyes (which are less toxic and use less water).
 Sustainability means different things to different companies.
-Our primary sustainability goal is for our garments to be as close to 100% biodegradable as possible.
-We would love to use organic cotton thread - but unfortunately, industrial sewing machines chew it up and spit it out.
+Our primary sustainability goal is to be as close to 100% biodegradable as possible.
+Even our sew to order process (On-Demand manufacturing) is a sustainable method.
 For more info, please see our page entitled "What is Sustainable Fashion?"